Skip to content Skip to content

-How to protect your dog from heatstroke: Essential tips for California pet owners and travelers
+How to protect your dog from heatstroke in California

 As temperatures rise in California, dog owners and travelers must be vigilant about the dangers of heatstroke in dogs.
 Recognizing the signs, implementing preventive measures, and knowing what to do in an emergency can save your pet’s life.